 The processes and procedures for supporting children with SEN are outlined in a guide for parents.
 Please click here to view this.

 The Local Authority must publish a 'Local Offer' which provides clear, comprehensive and accessible information about the support and opportunities that are available to children with SEN and their parents.
 They also have a website to provide further information.

 Burley Oaks have also completed a 'school offer' and information report.
 Please click here for more information.

-We encourage any parent with a question or concern regarding their child to contact Mrs Isaac (Deputy Headteacher) or the class teacher.
+We encourage any parent with a question or concern regarding their child to contact Mrs Isaac (Deputy Headteacher and SENDCo) or the class teacher.

-Burley Oaks Primary School was recently awarded the Inclusion Quality Mark.
+Burley Oaks Primary School was recently re-accredited with the Inclusion Quality Mark.
 Please click here to read a summary of the report.